openstack/charm-guide/doc/source/coding-guidelines.rst

 clear which particular module path you're trying to mock out and which one is first in the module path map.

-So only every have ONE root for your python code in a charm.  e.g. put it in ``/lib`` and add that to path by ``sys.path.append('lib').``
+So only ever have ONE root for your python code in a charm.  e.g. put it in ``/lib`` and add that to path by ``sys.path.append('lib').``

-Incidentally, if you **are** mocking out code in charmhelpers in you charms, **it's probably not a good idea**.
+Incidentally, if you **are** mocking out code in charmhelpers in your charms, **it's probably not a good idea**.
 Only mock code in the target object file, rather than an included module.